open5e/open5e/source/monsters/tome-of-beasts/D/drakes/elder-shadow-drake.rst

 in dim light or darkness.

-**Shadow Jump (3/Day).** An elder shadow drake can travel between shadows as if by means of a dimension door spell.
+**Shadow Jump (3/Day).** An elder shadow drake can travel between shadows as if by means of a :ref:`srd:dimension-door` spell.
 This magical transport must begin and end in an area of dim light or darkness, and the distance must be no more than 60 feet.